dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 ### Disable CORS

-The [[DisableCors]](xref:Microsoft.AspNetCore.Cors.DisableCorsAttribute) attribute disables CORS for the controller, page-model, or action.
+The [[DisableCors]](xref:Microsoft.AspNetCore.Cors.DisableCorsAttribute) attribute disables CORS for the controller, page-model, or action when you haven't enabled CORS globally.

 <a name="cpo"></a>